 "On the right front fender is a Mars DL wagger light (see a right front view, 60K JPEG.)
 A friend of mine had them laying in his shop and sent them my way.
 After restoration I felt the WL siren on the left fender looked lonely.
 The DL was too neat to leave on the shelf.
 The photo was taken at the American Truck Historical Society convention in Auburn, Indiana in June of '05.
 The 1949 Diamond T coal truck seen in the background belongs to my Father -- I consider him one of the finest restorers around."

 The Howe emblem is riveted to the deluxe bodywork of their Willys trucks behind the driver's door.
 It identifies them as being built in Anderson, Indiana, just north of Indianapolis.

-Almost as distinctive on the Howe trucks is the diamond-plate skirting connecting the front fenders to the pump platform, which differentiates them from similar trucks by other makers also sold through Willys dealerships as Commando fire trucks.
+Almost as distinctive on the Howe trucks is the diamond-plate skirting connecting the front fenders to the pump platform, which differentiates them from the earlier Commandos built by General Fire Truck.

 Standard features on the Commando were 150-gallon water tank, 42-cu.ft. hose compartment, 150-ft. booster reel capacity, remote pump control, and heat exchanger cooling for continuous pump operation.

 The Howe front pump platform extended further forward than the General conversions, protecting the pump intake.
 The Waterous pump was typically 500 GPM capacity.

 This sheet from a "Jeep Approved Equipment" binder (exact date unknown), shows both the closed-top and less-common open-top version of the Commando.